 An estimated one-third of people who experience a TIA will go on to have a full ischemic stroke within a year.
 Seeking treatment reduces the chances of this happening.

 If a person has had a stroke, their risk of having another increases.
-It’s estimated that one-fourth of people who’ve had a stroke will have another within five years.
+It’s estimated that

 There are many lifestyle changes you can adopt to reduce your risks of ever having a stroke or a reoccurrence.
 Examples include: